chicken-biryani/docs/code-of-conduct.md

 # Code of Conduct

-We are proud of our community, and have provided these guidelines to support new members in maintaining the Naas spirit.
-We appreciate your continued commitment to making this a community we are all excited to be a part of.

-## Rule 1: Be respectful.

-## Rule 2: Check off your resolved questions.

-If you asked for help and received a useful reply, please place a ✅ reaction by your original post to mark it as resolved.

-## Rule 3: Don’t double-post.
+As a community, we value the participation of every member and work hard to ensure that every contributor has an enjoyable experience.
+We are motivated to support newcomers who are looking to learn and develop their skills.

+We believe that our community members will work together to foster an atmosphere of support and collaboration.
+To make it clear what we expect from the members and maintain the spirit of the Naas community, we ask members of the community to confirm the given code of conduct.

+**Be respectful:** Disagreements take place, but disagreement is no excuse for poor behavior and poor manners.
+We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
+It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one

+**Be considerate:** Your work will be used by other people, and you in turn will depend on the work of others.
+Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions

+**Be welcoming:** We strive to be a community that welcomes and supports people of all backgrounds and identities.
+Do not engage in racist, transphobic, ageist, ableist, homophobic, sexist, or otherwise exclusionary behaviour.

+**Keep it public:** Do not contact individual members of this community without their explicit permission, independent of reason.
+Try to keep the conversations as transparent as possible.

+**Don't spam tags:** For support and questions, generally avoid tagging community members.
+You will find that our community of volunteers is generally very responsive and amazingly helpful!
+As mentioned above, if you don’t receive an answer to your question, feel free to ping @support.

-If you ask a question and don’t get a response, review your question for clarity and revise it instead of reposting it.
+**Be friendly and patient:** If you ask a question and don’t get a response, review your question for clarity and revise it instead of reposting it.
 If you still feel that you haven’t received an adequate response, feel free to ping @support.

-## Rule 4: Keep it public.

-This is a public forum; do not contact individual members of this community without their explicit permission, independent of reason.

-## Rule 5: No soliciting!
+**Check off your resolved questions:** If you asked for help on Slack and received a useful reply, please place a ✅ reaction by your original post to mark it as resolved.

-If you’re a vendor, you may advertise your product in \#shameless-plugs.
-Advertising your product anywhere else, especially in direct messages \(DMs\), is strictly against the rules.
+**No soliciting!:** If you’re a vendor, you may advertise your product in #shameless-plugs.
+Advertising your product anywhere else, especially in direct messages (DMs), is strictly against the rules.
 We are appreciative when recruiters and vendors identify themselves through their Slack username.

-## Rule 6: Don't spam tags.

-For support and questions, generally avoid tagging community members.
-You will find that our community of volunteers is generally very responsive and amazingly helpful!
-As mentioned above, if you don’t receive an answer to your question, feel free to ping @support.

-## Rule 7: Use threads for discussion.

-Using threads allows us to scope conversations without burying messages before it!
-They allow us to be organized in responding to questions and help keep our time to first response and resolution very low.

 _If you see a message or receive a direct message that violates any of these rules, please contact an Naas team member and we will take the appropriate moderation action immediately.
 We have zero tolerance for intentional rule-breaking and hate speech._